Special Education Accommodations and Modifications

 Modifications

 Modifications change what a student is expected to learn.
-This means adjusting the content or performance expectations to better align with the student’s ability level.
+This means adjusting the content or performance expectations to align with the student’s ability level.

 Types of Modifications: